Technology8 min read

 Why Google Cloud?

 There are a lot of different cloud service providers out there.
 From Digital Ocean to Amazon Web Services - it can be difficult finding a provider that is right for you.
 We chose Google Cloud Services due to their generous free allowance, their developer-friendly documentation, and their commitment to running on 100% renewable energy.
+Google Cloud Run, the platform we use to deploy our Payload Instances, allows for 2 million free invocations per month.
+This is more than enough for our use case and, with a single instance, we rarely use up our allocation.
+This keeps our costs low (around $2-4 a month) with no performance degradation.

 Google offers a generous free tier for most of the services we use.
 If you wish to calculate your potential costs, you can use this price calculator.
 We have pre-populated it with all of the services used for this tutorial.
 As you can see, this base line will allow you to deploy on Google Cloud for FREE.